Zimbabwe's Debut Test Playing XI: Where Are They Now?

 - A look at where the debut Test XI are right now.

-Grant Flower was one of the greatest batsmen Zimbabwe ever produced.
-He made his international debut in Zimbabwe's debut Test match.
-He was the first Zimbabwean batsman to score a half-century in Tests.
-He is the second highest run-scorer for Zimbabwe in both ODIs and Tests.
+Andy Flower was the finest wicketkeeper-batsman Zimbabwe ever produced.
+He led Zimbabwe twice - from 1993-96 and 1999-2000.
+He is the highest run-scorer for Zimbabwe in both ODIs and Tests.

 He holds the record of highest score by a wicketkeeper in Tests.
 He retired from international cricket in March 2003 and went on to play County Cricket for Essex until September 2006.
 He was the coach of World XI team which toured to Pakistan in September 2017 for three T20I matches.Published 07 Nov 2018, 22:54 IST